nikhilpatelmd/icureview/src/trials/interact2.md

 ### Power Analysis

 The trial was designed to have at least 90% power to detect a **14% RRR** and **7% ARR** in the primary outcome of mRS 3-6 at 90 days, assuming event rates of 50% in the control group and 43% in the intervention group.

+While many trials are overly optimistic about the proposed effect size, I believe aiming for a 7% ARR is a reasonable expectation in this case.

 ### Risk of Bias Analysis